 Strapi.io has a free forever community plan self-hosted server, with plans to launch a cloud plan where they host for you.

-In the self-hosted community plan, you get to have unlimited locales, up to 3 user roles, highly flexible content structure, among others.
+In the self-hosted community plan, you get to have unlimited locales, up to 3 user roles, highly flexible, content management model structure, among others.

 You have to pay for the bronze plan to expand user roles, which costs $29/admin/month.
 The community plan is enough to get you started, after which you can opt for a suitable paid plan.